 In Industry 4.0, it isn’t just technology that’s changing the status quo.
 The focus on customer service has a huge impact on many organizations’ business models.

 B2B companies are building increasingly strong relationships with their clients and their end-users.

 Take Van Ommen, for example.
 This metalworking tools specialist is a supplier for technical wholesalers, but they also have a web store that they use to directly cater to consumers throughout Europe.

 Why?
 Because this approach lets organizations cut out the middleman and increase their margins.
 It also lets them take their products (and services) to an even larger customer base.
 Want more trends, tips, and tricks?
 Here’s the information about changing business models you need to stay competitive.

 Omnichannel for Manufacturers

 This is just a handful of the developments shaping the future of the manufacturing industry.
-Curious about more trends, including big data, the cloud and cybersecurity?
-Access this information and more details on robotization, IoT in manufacturing, new manufacturing technologies and e-commerce in your free copy of our manufacturing white paper: Industry 4.0 and E-Commerce.
+Curious about more trends and challenges?
+Access this information and more details in our latest white paper: Supply Chain & E-Commerce: The Essentials Guide for Manufacturers, Distributors, and Wholesalers.

 21 December, 2019